Cube-Controls/PiCubesPython/README.md

 These are Python examples how to access PiCubes I/O Modules from Raspberry Pi using Python.

-There are next functions in picubes class that are used to communicate :
+These are next the functions in picubes class that are used to communicate with I/O modules:

 	# ===========================================================================
 	# writeDO(module,output,value) - Control Pi-Cube DO Board